nau/lasca-compiler/README.md

 - practical first, but as clean and concise as possible
 - prefer things done one way
 - LLVM backend
-- JavaScript backend (native or via emscripten)
+- JavaScript/WebAssembly backend (native or via LLVM/emscripten)
 - no OOP and data subclassing/inheritance?
 - syntactic sugar is ok
 - no null